Krishna-Sen-Programming-World/Minimal-Dark-Coder/README.md

 Minimal Dark Coder Theme theme for [Obsidian](https://obsidian.md/), compatible with Obsidian v1.8.9.
 ![Screenshot](./screenshot.jpg)

+## Description
+It Provies Minimal Dark Coder like theme designed specifically for coders.
+Perfect for those who want a sleek, coder-friendly interface for their notes and projects.

 ## Install
 1. Download obsidian.css to your Obsidian vault folder.
 2. In Obsidian, click Settings->Plugins and turn on "Custom CSS".